FZJ-INM1-BDA/siibra-explorer/plugin_examples/plugin_api.md

 - *window.uiControl*
   - *onTemplateSelection(callback)* : Function that allows a callback function to be called just after user clicks to navigate to a new template, before *selectedTemplate* is updated
   - *afterTemplateSelection(callback)* : Function that allows a callback function to be called after the template selection process is complete, and *selectedTemplate* is updated
+  - *onParcellationSelection(callback)* : Function that attach a callback function to user selecting a different parcellation
+  - *afterParcellationSelection(callback)* : Function that attach a callback function to be called after the parcellation selection process is complete and *selectedParcellation* is updated.